bdziurczak/image-processing-service/README.md

 There's also a handy init script at `db/init/init.sql` which sets up the database and seeds it with some starting data.\
-*(In the next version, this whole init process will be automated --- fewer moving parts, more time for coffee.)*
+*(In the next version, this whole init process will be automated ---)*

 ------------------------------------------------------------------------